Frequently Asked Questions

 What is the Slot Car Corner Racing Team?

 In 2010, there was a 24-hour race held in Chicago and we decided to be a part of it, to spend a fun weekend with friends.
 We had been racing with the Northeast US guys for a few years and we created a team with the SCC/SCCC owners and some close collaborators.
 We made sure that the classic SCC yellow and black colors were shown and that’s where we started getting more into it.
 We finished in 2nd place at that race, behind the guys from Atlanta.

 But most of all, we understood that those endurance races were the perfect events to test our own products and to make sure they would be useful and reliable for our customers.
-Since then, Team SCC has been participating in the Michigan 24 each year, winning every event (but one!) so far and establishing three world records doing so (for distance in 24 hours, with a plastic-chassis 1/32 car).
+Since then, Team SCC has been participating in the Michigan 24 each year, winning 6 of the 8 editions so far and establishing three world records doing so (for distance in 24 hours, with a plastic-chassis 1/32 car).
 Our yellow and black «bling» is always something to see, we’re having a lot of fun and we’re testing products at the same time.
-The most recent Michigan 24 took place in April 2016 and we have every intention to keep having fun (and winning) at this event.
+The most recent Michigan 24 took place in April 2018 and we have every intention to keep having fun (and winning) at this event.

 Team members are Steve Sawtelle, Mike Chiocchio, Dickie Pearson, Georges Hamel and myself, Christian Gingras.
 In 2010, Claude Boucher was also a part of the team and in 2015, Kurt Moser joined us in replacement of Dickie Pearson.